rutherford-nj/www.rutherfordboronj.com/departments/recreation/_posts/2018-02-06-annual-egg-hunt.md

 For safety reasons, no parents will be allowed in the field area.

 Please bring a basket for your collection!
-Peter Cottontail will be availabe for pictures at 1:30pm at Kidspot!
+Peter Cottontail will be availabe for pictures at 1:30pm at Tryon Field!

 Sponsored by Red Wheelbarrow Pediatrics.